Problem Description

 Given a list of words words, write the following checkWords method.

-The checkWords method takes a list of strings and a string as parameters, and it should return true if the string is in the list, and false if it is not.
+The checkWords method takes a list of strings and a string as parameters, and it should return true if the

 Example